What are the Elements of Insurable Risk?

 However, in a separate scenario, the startup could suffer losses from customers leaving because they were unhappy with the service.
 Such a loss wouldn’t be insurable.
 That’s just the risk of being in business, a speculative one.

-The takeaway: when you are buying business insurance, you need to be very aware of the risks to your company, the limitations of your coverage that apply, and how you manage risk that may or may not be insured.
+The takeaway: When buying business insurance, you need to be very aware of the risks to your company, the limitations of your coverage that apply, and how you manage risk that may or may not be insured.

 It’s important to work with a broker who will help you identify those risks, both insurable and uninsurable—which can or should be transferred versus managed in a different way—and then negotiate the best coverage to fit your needs.